diefenbach/django-lfc/docs/user/miscellaneous/roles.rst

 Owner

-    Can do anything on the content object.
+    Can do anything on own content objects, except change permissions.

 Editor

-    Can do anything on the content object.
+    Can do anything on the content object, except change permissions.

 Reader

     Can read public content objects.

+Manager

+    Can do everything.

 Portal workflow
 ===============